Lev Yashin: Early life

-Yashin was born in Moscow, in a Russian family of industrial workers.
+Lev Ivanovich Yashin was born in Moscow, to a Russian family of industrial workers.
 When he was 12, World War II forced him to work in a factory to support the Soviet war effort.
 However his health at the age of 18 (after he suffered a nervous breakdown) meant he was unable to work.
 Thus, he was sent to work in a military factory in Moscow.
 After being spotted playing for the factory team he was invited to join the Dynamo Moscow youth team.